Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 Pigeon Forge allows visitors to stay in either traditional cabins or more upscale properties.

-If you’d like a more decadent experience, the Dollywood DreamMore Resort is one of the many accommodation options with premium amenities such as spas and pools.
+If you’d like a more decadent experience, you can find luxury accommodations around the fabulous Dollywood amusement park.
 If you’d rather experience the Smokies more traditionally, we also offer Pigeon Forge cabins that make you feel more in touch with the surrounding scenery.

 The difference between Pigeon Forge and Gatlinburg primarily lies in the amenities and activities.
-Pigeon Forge offers both a small-town and upscale experience depending on your vacation goals, while Gatlinburg is a quaint mountain town in every aspect.
+Pigeon Forge offers both a small-town and upscale experience, while Gatlinburg is a quaint mountain town in every aspect.

 Gatlinburg: A Charming Taste of the Smokies

-If you want to feel immersed in nature and capture a bit of small-town charm, a trip to Gatlinburg will suit you best.
+If you want to be immersed in nature and experience a bit of small-town charm, a trip to Gatlinburg will suit you best.

-With an expansive array of craft shops, local restaurants and distilleries, and plenty of outdoor activities, this town makes anyone feel like they are experiencing the Smoky Mountains in all its glory.
+With an expansive array of craft shops, outdoor activities, and local restaurants and distilleries to go moonshine tasting in Gatlinburg, this town makes anyone feel like they are experiencing the Smoky Mountains in all its glory.
 Explore the wilderness in the park or experience one of the many outdoor activities, such as Ober Gatlinburg, for an unforgettable trip.

 Pros: